 Other state laws place more specific prohibitions on employers that can limit the outer bounds of a company’s investigative actions.
 For example, various state laws prohibit questioning an employee on issues that serve no business purpose, demanding an employee disclose passwords and other credentials to his or her personal email and social networking accounts, requiring employees to alter privacy settings on their electronic accounts, or asking employees to access social media accounts in the presence of the employer.

-Finally, besides state and federal laws, internal investigations in the United States may also be subject to the GDPR’s restrictions, given the GDPR’s extraterritorial reach.
-In particular, to the extent the investigation requires review of personal data stored in the European Union – for example, an employment file for an employee in an EU affiliate, stored on a server in the European Union – then the company must evaluate whether a lawful basis exists under the GDPR to transfer the data to the United States for the purpose of the investigation.
-In the absence of a clear lawful basis for transfer, the company may wish to consider ways of handling the data that do not involve transferring personal data to the United States – such as reviewing the relevant personal data in the European Union, or redacting personal information from the data set before it is transferred to the United States.
+Finally, besides state and federal laws, internal investigations in the United States may also be subject to the GDPR’s restrictions, given its extraterritorial reach.
+In particular, to the extent the investigation requires review of personal data stored in the European Union – for example, an employment file for an employee in an EU affiliate, stored on a server in the European Union – then the company must evaluate whether (1) the EU company has a legal basis on which to disclose the data to the United States, (2) transparency obligations have been met and relevant information or notices have been provided (or an exemption applies), (3) data minimisation and proportionality principles have been applied and (4) one of the conditions for the transfer of personal data to the United States has been met.
+If the organisation cannot meet the above requirement to legitimise the transfer, the company may wish to consider ways of handling the data that do not involve transferring personal data to the United States – such as reviewing the relevant personal data in the European Union, or redacting personal information from the data set before it is transferred.

 Prior to the introduction of the GDPR, concerns were raised about the balance companies should strike between their reporting and regulatory commitments (including investigations), on the one hand, and protecting their employees’ (or anyone else’s) personal data on the other.
-To offer some guidance in this regard, the Financial Conduct Authority (FCA) and ICO published a joint update on the GDPR in which they made clear that they believed ‘the GDPR does not impose requirements which are incompatible with the rules in the FCA Handbook.’
-This belief is yet to be tested and it is unclear whether the FCA will be tolerant of delays, limitations on information and other issues caused by a company’s cautious approach to data protection.
+To offer some guidance in this regard, the Financial Conduct Authority (FCA) and ICO published a joint update on the GDPR in which they made clear that they believed ‘the GDPR does not impose requirements which are incompatible with the rules in the FCA Handbook’.
+Further, the FCA and ICO have published a memorandum of understanding, which (among other things) pledges each regulator to seek to understand and, where appropriate, collaborate and co-ordinate work on their respective policies that have a material effect on the other’s objectives.
+This is yet to be tested and it is unclear whether the FCA will be tolerant of delays, limitations on information and other issues caused by a company’s cautious approach to data protection.

-Articles 48 and 49 of the GDPR set out the requirements for transferring data under international agreements, such as mutual legal assistance treaties (MLATs).
+In the context of international investigations, companies will need to address the GDPR restrictions and requirements for the transfer of personal data outside the EEA.
+The considerations for organisations disclosing data to third party authorities are slightly different from those concerning internal investigations.
+For example, reliance on individual consent or the SCCs is unlikely to be practicable.
+Transfers necessary to establish or defend a legal claim may be a helpful relevant ground in this context, though it is only available for occasional transfers, so may not be appropriate in ongoing investigations or longer-term engagement with authorities.
+An alternative basis to consider is provided by the GDPR requirements for transferring data under international agreements, such as mutual legal assistance treaties (MLATs).
 Using MLATs provides a structured system for exchanging information and evidence, but the process can be expensive and lengthy, which is particularly unhelpful where credit for early and responsive co-operation is sought, particularly when dealing with US authorities.

-Some national regulators (such as the UK FCA and the US Securities and Exchange Commission) have reciprocal arrangements in place to transfer data.
+Some national regulators (such as the FCA and the US Securities and Exchange Commission) have reciprocal arrangements in place to transfer data.
 The use of these inter-regulator arrangements has a number of attractions.
-However, they often operate through a memorandum of understanding between the regulators, which on its face does not satisfy the definition of a legal agreement under Article 48 and so may not be an appropriate method for data transfer.
-While the interpretation of Article 48 remains untested, caution should be taken about permitting data to be transferred outside the jurisdiction under a memorandum of understanding between regulators.
+However, they often operate through a memorandum of understanding between the regulators, which on its face does not satisfy the definition of a legal agreement under Article 48 of the GDPR and so may not be an appropriate method for data transfer.
+While the interpretation of Article 48 of the GDPR remains untested, caution should be taken about permitting data to be transferred outside the jurisdiction under a memorandum of understanding between regulators.

 As in the United Kingdom, companies in the United States must be mindful of the GDPR’s restrictions in responding to subpoenas or other compulsory demands requiring the production of documents.
 Under US law, a company served with compulsory demands must produce any responsive documents within its possession, custody or control – wherever the data is stored.
 It is common for US law enforcement agencies or regulators to issue demands for documents to companies requiring the production of large volumes of data.
 To the extent that responsive data is stored in the European Union, and contains personal data subject to the GDPR, the company must produce it notwithstanding its foreign location.
 As a result, US companies served with formal demands to produce documents may face a situation where their obligations to comply with US legal process conflict with the GDPR’s restrictions.